 It all comes together in the final weeks to create something unique.
 First, we challenge teams with a single brief to develop a strategic platform and creative solution that positively impacts the user, the business, and society.
 Then, using your newly-refined skills to collaborate across disciplines, you’ll create a powerful case film, which functions as a capstone project and a hero portfolio piece.
 This module pushes you outside the traditional design brief’s usual constraints to create something truly remarkable, reflects your values, and makes the future more sustainable.

 To best prepare you for the professional world, you’ll also meet guest speakers and coaches and participate in several industry visits.
 This helps to grow your network and understand different roles and perspectives in the communication industry.

 Advanced Advertising Certificate – Copywriting

 Advanced Advertising Certificate – Brand Strategy

 Berghs School of Communication believes in education that prepares students for work life.
 We facilitate subject depth and breadth by encouraging you to collaborate across courses and learn about other roles and subjects.
 Things get more interesting when you look at them from a different perspective.
 And creative work improves.
 For this reason, the Advanced Advertising Course shares many classes with the Advanced Design Course.
 We also encourage students to work informally with others on creative competition entries.

 Download a PDF with the full program specifications and learn more about the subjects, course level, and entry requirements.

 Berghs does what it takes to deliver all courses in a safe, engaging, and inspiring way.
-We’re also confident that the measures we’ve developed mean we can still run everything in-person, on-site, in Stockholm, in 2022.
-But if needed, we can deliver the course expertly online.
+We’re also confident that the measures we’ve developed mean we can continue to run everything in-person, on-site, in Stockholm, in 2023.